Call for speakers is now open

 This Call for Speakers (CFS) is announced for the conference presentations held on May 25-26.
 Qubit Conference Prague brings together top cybersecurity experts and leaders from industry, government, and academia from across the globe to address the challenges of today’s threat landscape.

 Previous conferences have averaged in-person attendance of more than 220 delegates from 20+ countries.
 This year, we expect the event to gather a larger audience, as we are creating a robust virtual experience to complement the on-site event.

 Share your expertise

-Qubit Conference offers an atmosphere of “community spirit” where cyberspace professionals come together to learn, debate, exchange and explore best practices, real-life stories, strategies and mind opening ideas.
+Qubit Conference Prague offers an atmosphere of “community spirit” where cyberspace professionals come together to learn, debate, exchange and explore best practices, real-life stories, strategies and mind-opening ideas.

-Education sessions, designed to transcend all industry sectors, focus on current and emerging issues, best practices, and the complex challenges security professionals are facing in today’s global environment.
+Education sessions, designed to transcend all industry sectors, focus on current and emerging issues, best practices, and the complex challenges cybersecurity professionals are facing in today’s global environment.

 Sessions are focused around 2 tracks: Executive Track and Technical Track.
-On-site session timeslots will be 45 minutes in length.
-Virtual session timeslots are 20-30 minutes in length.
-Note that this session is 100 percent pre-recorded and virtual and there is requirement to present the live Q&A via platform.
+During May 25-26, there will be only in-person presentations lined up.
+Main conference sessions will run in 45 minutes timeslots.
+Virtual presentations will be added as bonuses on May 26 & 27 on virtual platform.
+Virtual session timeslots are 30 minutes in length.
+Note that this session is 100 percent pre-recorded and virtual and there is requirement to present the live chat Q&A via platform.

 Submissions that include instructional materials and take-aways will be given primary consideration.
 Please note that the speech has to be original, not presented on other events before.